Skip to content

 This is safe to call at any time.
 Errors are swallowed to avoid interfering with decision flow.

-evaluate_async(subject, action, resource, context=None) async
+evaluate_async(subject, action, resource, context=None, *, explain=False) async

 True async API for ASGI frameworks.